-Creating a culture of respect is the essential first step in a health care organisation's journey to becoming a safe, high-reliability organisation that provides a supportive and nurturing environment and a workplace that enables staff to engage wholeheartedly in their work.16
+Creating a culture of respect is the essential first step in a healthcare organisation's journey to becoming a safe, high-reliability organisation that provides a supportive and nurturing environment and a workplace that enables staff to engage wholeheartedly in their work.20

 Feeling psychologically safe at work is essential.
-Bullying and harassment is still sadly present in healthcare.
-The ability to speak up for safety and a Just Culture have yet to be embedded in many organisations.
+Bullying and harassment is still sadly present in healthcare, and the ability to speak up for safety and a "Just Culture" have yet to be embedded in many organisations.